 16. iThemes Security

 This is one of the most effective and the most popular plugins that enhance the security of the WordPress platform.
-This plugin is available in both free and paid version.
+This plugin is available in both free and paid versions.
 The free version offers, in my opinion, an appropriate number of available options.

 The list can be found in Global Settings -> Lockout White List.

 The list of Google search engine IP addresses is available below.
-Just copy, paste and save changes.
+Just copy, paste, and save changes.

 17. Ivory Search

 As you might have noticed, some WordPress themes have a search box implemented by default.
 If your theme is not offering that option, you can add the box to your theme using Ivory Search plugin.

 18. kk Star Ratings

 This is a plugin created for implementing the reader rating mechanism.
 These ratings can be displayed in Google search results in the form of stars.

 There is also another type of stars displayed in Google’s results.
 These are ratings of services or products assigned to them by the authors of the posts.